All About Internships

 - You can take a maximum 8 semester hours of internship for credit to apply toward graduation.

-- You should have completed several courses in your major at the time of application (a semester before you do the internship), usually 5 or more to be ready for the outside-the-classroom experience of an internship.
+- You should have completed several courses in your major by the time you submit an eligibility form (a semester before you do the internship), usually 5 or more to be ready for the outside-the-classroom experience of an internship.

-- Pay careful attention to the application and other paperwork, to make sure you meet all deadlines.
+- Pay careful attention to the manual, to make sure you meet all deadlines and fulfill all requirements.

-- You must have your resume reviewed and approved by the Career Development and Internships Office.
+- It is strongly suggested that have your resume reviewed and approved by the Career Development and Internships Office before you begin applying for internship positions.

 If you would like to complete an internship without receiving academic credit, please contact the internship coordinator for details and opportunities.